gohugoio/hugo/content/en/functions/transform/Highlight.md

 : The language of the code to highlight.
 Choose from one of the [supported languages].
 Case-insensitive.

 OPTIONS
-: An optional, comma-separated list of zero or more [options].
+: A map, or comma-separated list, of zero or more [options].
 Set default values in [site configuration].

 ## Options